BedrockStreaming/xo-archiver/README.md

         E.g: --vm-name foo-bar-01
         If used in conjunction with --vm-id, then will be ignored
         TODO: handle multiple results.
 Currently fails in such case.

+  --archived-vm-name <name_label>
+        Name used as prefix in the S3 bucket, to identify a VM.
+        That name was the one printed in the GUI of XO.
+        E.g: --archived-vm-name foo-bar-01
+        This is different from --vm-name because the VM does not currently exist in XO and therefore the two workflows are totally different, as is the name of this selector.

   --sr-id <id>
         The ID of XO's Storage Repository where to import the VM.